James B. Howell

 James Bruen Howell (July 4, 1816 - June 17, 1880) was an American lawyer, newspaper editor, and politician.
-The son of a Congressman from Ohio, Howell is best remembered as having served as a United States senator from Iowa for slightly over one year.
+The son of a Congressman from Ohio, Howell served as an appointed United States senator from Iowa for slightly over one year.

 Biography

 Early years

-James B. Howell was born July 4, 1816 near Morristown, New Jersey, the son of Elias and Eliza Howell.
+James B. Howell was born July 4, 1816, near Morristown, New Jersey, the son of Elias and Eliza Howell.
 The family moved west to Newark, Ohio, in 1819, where James attended the public schools, graduating from high school in Newark.
 James' father, Elias Howell, was prominent in Ohio politics and was elected to the Ohio State Senate in 1830 and to U.S. Congress as a member of the anti-Jacksonian National Republican Party in 1836.

 James Howell graduated from Miami University, located in Oxford, Ohio, in 1837.
 Following graduation Howell studied law for two years under Judge Hoeking H. Hunter of Lancaster, Ohio, gaining admission to the Ohio state bar in 1839.
 Following his admission to the bar, Howell opened a law practice in his hometown of Newark.

 Troubled by ill health, in 1841 Howell decided to move to a more satisfactory locale.
 He settled upon the tiny town of Keosauqua in Van Buren County in the territory of Iowa, where he opened a new legal office and began to rebuild a legal practice.